tritonlmk/Vehicle-Detection/writeup.md

     hog_features = get_hog_features(gray, orient, pix_per_cell, cell_per_block, vis=False, feature_vec=False)
 ```

 ### 2. How to optimize the performance of the classifier?
-How to eliminate the false positive windows.

 I then search the picture using multiple size of windows.
 I choose the paremeters of the sliding window to best fit the shape of a vehicle and do not do too many predictions in order to save time.
 It is just testing and parameter tuning and it really takes much effort.
 In the code block 8 I wrote a functions to do this.